galacticcouncil/warehouse/dynamic-fees/README.md

 #### Update and retrieve fee

-The module provides implemenation of GetByKey trait for `UpdateAndRetrieveFee` struct.
+The module provides implementation of GetByKey trait for `UpdateAndRetrieveFee` struct.
 This can be used to integrate the dynamic fee mechanism where desired.

 On first retrieve call in a block, the asset fee as well as the protocol are updated and new fees are returned.